zanger88/sock-it-to-me/README.md

 4. Congratulations!!
 You earned a pair of socks

 We hope you enjoyed your journey in learning on how to send a pull request.
-More information on our open source projects is availabele [here](https://salesforce.github.io/)
+More information on our open source projects is available [here](https://salesforce.github.io/)